 Students enrolling in Scholé Academy's Logic Program will be expected to show development of Executive Function Skills throughout the year.
-Executive Function Skills speaks to a set of qualities and skill sets students can develop and hone to better approach the courses, lectures, readings and teachers they will face in their future academic coursework.
+These speak to a set of qualities and skill sets students can develop and hone to better approach the courses, lectures, readings and teachers they will face in their future academic coursework.